grycap/im/README.md

  IM - Infrastructure Manager
 ============================

-IM is a tool that ease the access and the usability of IaaS clouds by automating the VMI selection, deployment, configuration, software installation, monitoring and update of Virtual Appliances.
+IM is a tool that deploys complex and customized virtual infrastructures on IaaS Cloud deployments (such as AWS, OpenStack, etc.).
+It eases the access and the usability of IaaS clouds by automating the VMI (Virtual Machine Image) selection, deployment, configuration, software installation, monitoring and update of the virtual infrastructure.
 It supports APIs from a large number of virtual platforms, making user applications cloud-agnostic.
 In addition it integrates a contextualization system to enable the installation and configuration of all the user required applications providing the user with a fully functional infrastructure.

 Read the documentation and more at http://www.grycap.upv.es/im.

 There is also an Infrastructure Manager youtube channel with a set of videos with demos of the functionality of the platform: [YouTube IM channel](https://www.youtube.com/channel/UCF16QmMHlRNtsC-0Cb2d8fg)